Wawel Dragon (statue)

 Wawel Dragon Statue (Pomnik Smoka Wawelskiego) is a monument at the foot of the Wawel Hill in Kraków, Poland, in front of the Wawel Dragon's den, dedicated to the mythical Wawel Dragon.
-Installed in 1972, the statue is capable of breathing fire on demand.
+Installed in 1972, the statue is capable of letting out fire from its mouth on demand.
+Usually it does so every 15 minutes.

 Legend

 The Wawel Dragon (Polish: Smok Wawelski) is a famous dragon in Polish mythology who lived in a cave at the foot of Wawel Hill on the banks of the Vistula River.
 One of the many popular stories about the dragon takes place in Kraków during the reign of King Krakus, the city's mythical founder.
 In the legend, the dragon terrifies local villagers by destroying their houses and eating up their young daughters.
 Desperate to solve the problem, King Krakus promises his daughter Wanda's hand to any brave man who can defeat the dragon.
 A cobbler named Skuba takes up the challenge and stuffs a lamb with sulphur for the dragon to eat.
 Skuba leaves the lamb near the dragon cave and the unwary beast devours the bait.
 Soon after, the dragon's thirst grows unbearable and he drinks so much water from the River Vistula that he explodes from the uncontainable volume.
 King Krakus then weds his daughter Wanda to the victorious Skuba.

-In the oldest, 12th-century version of this tale, written by Wincenty Kadłubek. the dragon was defeated by two sons of a King Krak, Krakus II and Lech II.
+In the oldest, 12th-century version of this tale, written by Wincenty Kadłubek, the dragon was defeated by two sons of a King Krak, Krakus II and Lech II.